HanBnrd/NIRSimple/docs/source/install.rst

 =======

-`NIRSimple` is available on `PyPI <https://pypi.org/project/nirsimple/>`_ and can be installed via :code:`pip`:
+`NIRSimple` is available on `PyPI <https://pypi.org/project/nirsimple/>`_ and can be installed using `pip`:

 .. code-block:: console

-   $ pip install nirsimple
+   pip install nirsimple

 To upgrade `NIRSimple` to the latest version:

 .. code-block:: console

-   $ pip install --upgrade nirsimple
+   pip install --upgrade nirsimple